ChipUSM/usm-vlsi-tools/README.md

 3. Go to shared directory
 4. Open Vscode
 5. Install Devcontainer extension if it's not installed and run the command `Dev Containers: Reopen in Container.`.
 Use `Ctrl+Shift+P` to open Command Palette.
+6. **TO FIX** On each terminal the "bash" terminal should be initialized manually.

 ~~~bash
 git clone --depth=1 https://github.com/ChipUSM/usm-vlsi-tools.git